complexdatacollective/Fresco/README.md

 # Create User Account on your Fresco app

 Visit your deployed app to create your administrator account.
-Only one user account may be created.
+Only one user account can be created.

 **Note: For security, you have _5 minutes_ from when the app is deployed to create a user account.
-If this time elapses without a user account created, your configuration will expire.
+If this time elapses without a user account being created, your configuration will expire.
 You may redeploy using the same steps.**

-1. Create an account by providing username and password.
+1. Create an account by providing a username and password.

    ![Fresco set up 1](public/images/readme-screenshots/fresco1.png)